Where is Lismore island?

 Mairi’s voice retreats aim to create a supportive environment and opportunity to meet others in music and discover your voice.
 Mairi introduces songs and leads fun group improvisations, allowing each participant to experience resonance and community through singing.
-Maximum 7 participants.

 What are the timings for the retreat?

-Bring recording equipment?
+Should I bring recording equipment?

-Mairi suggests you bring some sort of recording device.
+You might want to bring some sort of recording device.
 Smartphones are good and there are many reasonable recording device options on the market.
 If you have the sheet music for your song or tune, please bring it.
 It’s not essential though.
 There is a photocopier in the cottage.

 What food do we eat on retreat?

 All meals are vegetarian.
 Please contact Mairi if you have any dietary requirements or allergies.
 Mairi brings the food and cooks the Friday evening meal and prepares the food for the course.
 All help towards cleaning, washing up and making salads is gratefully received.
 Mairi recommends that you bring snacks to share at breaks and that you make a beeline for the kitchen as soon as you arrive at Carnie cottage.